 I have had the great privilege of seeing what a difference Elizabeth can make in a difficult situation.
 I knew her for years as a Palliative Care Social Workerin my hospital, helping to support families and connecting them with resources to help make it through difficult times.
 She knew everything there was to know about counselling techniques, services... whatever the problem was, she knew the solution.But I only understood the depth of her skills when my own mother became terminally ill and died on the unit where she worked.
 As a Palliative Care physician, I knew what to do, and how I needed to speak with my own family.
 But Elizabeth had another level of skill that helped me and my own children to cope with what was happening.
 I will never forget the time and effort she put into helping us, and I could never have asked for a better person to help me and my family come to terms with our loss.

-Elizabeth and I connected at a palliative care conference a year ago.
+Elizabeth and I connected at a palliative care conference in 2016.
 Since that time she has proven to be a trusted colleague and passionate advocate for improving how Canadians die and experience grief and bereavement.
 Recently, she was a guest lecturer in a graduate course I am teaching at Lakehead University called “Social Work at the End-of-Life”.
 Elizabeth’s knowledge of the subject matter was exceptional and compassion for the learner experience, elevating.
 I would recommend her as an interdisciplinary palliative and end-of-life care educator without hesitation and look forward to continued collaboration.

 Elizabeth has extensive front-line experience in the fields of Psychosocial Oncology and Palliative Care.
 She is a highly skilled practitioner who can naturally connect with family members of all ages.
 Elizabeth is a wonderful advocate for children and youth who are affected by the serious illness of someone they care about.
 Elizabeth’s energy and passion for her work is palpable.
 I highly recommend Elizabeth’s services to individuals, families, and communities.